konfle/cypress-tutorial-build-todo-starter/README.md

 5. Todo item behavior

-    Following tutorial I had update app to properly display todo items based on their isComplete property, adding tests to verify the proper behavior as we go.
-From there, I have  tested and implement the item deletion functionality.
-In this part was covered interacting with an element that is hidden unless hovered over and look at different ways of handling this situation.
-I had  also look at the appropriate way to hold onto references to previously queried DOM elements using .as() to create aliases.
+    Following the tutorial, I updated the app to correctly display todo elements based on their isComplete property, adding tests to verify the correct behaviour.
+I then tested and implemented the functionality to remove elements.
+This section discusses interacting with an element that is hidden unless it is hovered over, and looks at different ways to handle this situation.
+I also looked at the appropriate way to store references to previously searched DOM elements using .as() to create aliases.

+6. Toggling and debugging

+    Following the tutorial, I created a todo element switching test.
+While implementing the toggle function, I encountered a problem with our code and looked at how Cypress could help debug the code.
+I used the Cypress Command Log to narrow down the problem.
+I was then able to use the developer tools directly in Cypress to walk through the code and dig deeper into the problem.
+I saw how to update the state of the application while debugging and let testing confirm the theory on the cause of the error.
+After debugging, the code was refactoured to make it less error-prone, relying on tests to help fix it.